cezarsmpio/cezarsampaio.dev/posts/2019-03-21-creating-a-blog-with-nextjs.md

 }
 ```

-And my `getInitialProps` on the homepage looked like:
+The homepage `getInitialProps` looks like:

 ```js
 Index.getInitialProps = async function() {